TrialAndErrror/Flask-Microservices-Sample/README.md

 the Handler service, but it ran into an error; the "do_something" command is not enabled.
 Let's look at some of the services we can call using this message in the sections below.

+_Note: If you get an error saying "requests not found", try installing the `dev-requirements.txt` to your virtual environment using `pip install -r dev-requirements.txt`_

 ## Feeding Calculator
 This service helps you to calculate the ratio of powder to water when measuring baby formula.
 As a first time dad, preparing formula at 3 a.m. was a significant challenge.
 I built this calculator service to make it easy to just read clear